stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Subroutine name:
     ``<base_name>_code``

-The latest version of the coding style guidelines are availabe from the `UK Met Office
+The latest version of the LFRic coding style guidelines are availabe in this `LFRic wiki page
 <https://code.metoffice.gov.uk/trac/lfric/wiki/LFRicTechnical/FortranCodingStandards>`_
-(needs a UK Met Office wiki account).
+(requires login access to MOSRS, see the above :ref:`introduction <dynamo0.3-api>` to the LFRic API).

 .. _lfric-built-ins: